What is the Text Analytics API?

-The Text Analytics API is a cloud-based service that provides advanced natural language processing for raw unstructured text.
-It includes four main functions: sentiment analysis, key phrase extraction, language detection, and entity linking.
+The Text Analytics API is a cloud-based service that provides advanced natural language processing over raw text, and includes four main functions: sentiment analysis, key phrase extraction, language detection, and named entity recognition.

 The analysis models are pretrained using an extensive body of text and natural language technologies from Microsoft.
 For selected languages, the API can analyze and score any raw text that you provide, directly returning results to the calling application.

 Automatically extract key phrases to quickly identify the main points.
-For example, given the input text "The food was delicious and there were wonderful staff", the Text Analytics service returns the main talking points: "food" and "wonderful staff".
+For example, for the input text "The food was delicious and there were wonderful staff", the API returns the main talking points: "food" and "wonderful staff".

-For up to 120 languages, detect which language the input text is written in and report a single language code for every document submitted on the request in a wide range of languages, variants, dialects, and some regional/cultural languages.
+You can detect which language the input text is written in and report a single language code for every document submitted on the request in a wide range of languages, variants, dialects, and some regional/cultural languages.
 The language code is paired with a score indicating the strength of the score.

 The workflow is simple: you submit data for analysis and handle outputs in your code.
 Analyzers are consumed as-is, with no additional configuration or customization.

-Create a request in JSON that contains your data as raw unstructured text.
+Formulate a request containing your data as raw unstructured text, in JSON.

-Post the request to the endpoint established during sign-up, appending the API you want to call: sentiment analysis, key phrase extraction, language detection, or entity identification.
+Post the request to the endpoint established during sign-up, appending the desired resource: sentiment analysis, key phrase extraction, language detection, or named entity recognition.

 Stream or store the response locally.
 Depending on the request, results are either a sentiment score, a collection of extracted key phrases, or a language code.

 Output is returned as a single JSON document, with results for each text document you posted, based on ID.
-You can then analyze, visualize, or categorize the results into actionable insights.
+You can subsequently analyze, visualize, or categorize the results into actionable insights.

-All of the Text Analytics service endpoints accept raw text data.
-The current limit is 5,000 characters for each document; if you need to analyze larger documents, you can break them up into smaller chunks.
-If you still require a higher limit, contact us so that we can discuss your requirements.
+All of the Text Analytics API endpoints accept raw text data.
+The current limit is 5,120 characters for each document; if you need to analyze larger documents, you can break them up into smaller chunks.

 |Maximum size of entire request||1 MB|